TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using Multi-Site Harmonized Diffusion MRI Tractography: Methodology

 \subsection{Supervised Contrastive Regression}

-We propose a novel contrastive representation learning method, \textit{Supervised Contrastive Regression (SCR)}.
+We propose a novel contrastive representation learning method for regression, \textit{TractoSCR}.
 Our overall strategy is to use the absolute difference between two continuous regression labels to determine positive and negative pairs for contrastive learning.
-An overview of the SCR framework is shown in Fig.~\ref{fig_scr}.
+An overview of the TractoSCR framework is shown in Fig.~\ref{fig_scr}.
 The regression framework (Fig.~\ref{fig_scr}~(a)) has two phases: contrastive representation learning and fine-tuning.
 In representation learning, random feature corruption (Fig.~\ref{fig_scr}~(b)) and proposed pair determination (Fig.~\ref{fig_scr}~(c)) are utilized with a supervised contrastive loss.
 The network trained in representation learning is then fine-tuned to output neurocognitive scores.
 These steps are described in the following sections.